godwinatsali/ecomerce_project/README.md

 - **PostgreSQL** - The chosen database management system, ideal for handling relational e-commerce data across 7 interconnected tables
 - **Visual Studio Code** - My go-to editor for database managemebt and executing SQL queries with the SQLTools extension
 - **Git & Github** - Essential for version control and sharing my SQL scripts and analysis, ensuring project tracking and portfolio visibility
+- **Power BI Desktop** - used to build an interactive 4-page business dashboard visualising all key findings from the SQL analysis.
+  Includes DAX measures for calculated KPIs, cross-page slicers for dynamic filtering, and relationship modelling across 7 tables.
+  The dashboard covers executive summary, sales analysis, customer behaviour and product performance.

 ---